ncmreynolds/ncmreynolds/README.md

 # About Nick's work

-It's all kind of sparse in here right now, I'm slowly documenting existing work stored elsewhere so fit for public consumption.
+It's all kind of sparse in here right now, I'm slowly documenting existing work stored elsewhere so it is fit for public consumption.

 Most of the things I build are interactive props and devices for use in Live Action Roleplaying games (LARP).